eduardosilva/entity-framework-guide/README.md

 ## Mappings and Configurations

 * Use the `EntityTypeConfiguration` class to mapping your classes instead of inline code in the OnModelCreating method.
-When we have a large number of domain classes to configure, each class in OnModelCreating method can become unmanageable.
+When we have a large number of domain classes to configure, each class in OnModelCreating method may become unmanageable.

 ```c#
 // Entity class ErrorLog.cs